Jazz of Japan logo

 Light, bricks, and mirror at Velvet Sun

-Lights and walls at Velvet Sun
+Lights and wall at Velvet Sun